'All That Remains Of My Friend's Arm Is His Index Finger': AMU Students Recount Night Of Horror

 Another student who was a witness to Sunday evening’s violence said, “We were protesting peacefully and the state government was intimidated by it.
 I believe they feared that our dissent might lead to a change in public opinion.”

-The students said that the police aggressed by shooting at the rally with tear gas, stun grenades and rubber bullets.
+He said the police started the assault by shooting the rally with tear gas, stun grenades, and rubber bullets.

-“This caused the rally to disperse, but in spite of that the police infiltrated into the campus and its hostels.
-Morrison Hall was worst affected by their violence”, he said.
+“This caused us to disperse, but in spite of that, the police infiltrated into our campus and hostels.
+Morrison Hall was worst affected by their violence, followed by Sir Syed Hall North”, he said.

-The students alleged that apart from bashing the students regardless of their involvement in the rally, the police were making insensitive and bigoted remarks about the university’s minority status and the religion it associates itself with.
+The students asserted that apart from the bashing they received, regardless of their involvement in the rally, the police were making insensitive and bigoted remarks about the university’s minority status and the religion it associates itself with.

 “A boy was dragged out of the washroom in one of the guesthouses on campus.
 What business did the police have in the guesthouse?
-He was battered by them and had to be admitted in Jawaharlal Nehru Medical College (AMU’s Medical School).”
+He was battered by them and had to be admitted to Jawaharlal Nehru Medical College.”

-The police reportedly pressured the hospital staff to not have any of the admitted students on their record.
-They were also claimed to have threatened injured students and allegedly told them to expect more beatings when they exit the hospital premises.
+Furthermore, the police reportedly pressured the hospital staff to not have any of the admitted students on their record.
+They were also threatening injured students and telling them to expect more thrashings when they exit the hospital premises, while their wounds were being attended to.

 “A student was also illegally detained for 36 hours.
 When Section 144 is imposed, any person taken into detention must be released within 24 hours.
-But the armed forces flouted the law and kept him for 12 more hours”, a student of engineering told us.
+But the armed forces flouted the law and kept him for 12 more hours”, an AMU pupil said.

-Around 22 students were speculated to be missing, out of which 4-5 were confirmed to be missing, The Logical Indian was informed.
+“Countless students were rounded up and detained, and many haven’t come back since.
+It is speculated that around 22 are missing since Sunday and five students are confirmed to have disappeared.”

-Some of the students, mostly Muslims, were allegedly taken out of the city and thrashed, forced liquor down their throats, and also urinated on.
+Some of the students, mostly Muslims, were allegedly taken out of the city: thrashed, forced to consume liquor, and also urinated on.

 “My friend was made to open his mouth while an officer pissed into his mouth”, a student wailed.

-When we asked one of the students who was involved in the protest why the students started pelting stones, he outrightly denied.
+When we asked one of the students who saw the protest, whether the students started stone-pelting first (as claimed by the Proctor), she outrightly denied the allegation.

 “If you see our campus, there are no stones at the site where we were protesting.
 These are blatant lies.
 We were only expressing ourselves at Bab-e-Syed and the police were standing ready with stones as ammunition.
-They pelted their collected rocks at us and we threw their rocks back at them.
-The college authorities are lying.”
+They pelted the rocks they had collected and we threw their rocks back at them.
+The university authorities are lying.”

 View this post on Instagram